panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 `const countRef = useRef(0)` creates a references `countRef` initialized with `0`.

 When the button is clicked, `handle` function is invoked where `countRef.current++` gets incremented.
-The ref value is logged to console.
+The ref value is logged to the console.

 What's interesting is that clicking the button and updating the reference value `countRef.current++` doesn't trigger component re-rendering.
-You can see that by `'I rendered!'` message being logged to console just once: during initial rendering of the component.
+You can see that by `'I rendered!'` message being logged to console just once: during the initial rendering of the component.

 Now a reasonable question: what's the main difference between using `useRef()` and `useState()`?